 Ingredients/ You Will Need:

-* Espresso Coffee + 2 Tbsp Sugar + 2 Tbsp Marsala *optional
+* Espresso Coffee (about 2 cups) + 2 Tbsp Sugar + 2 Tbsp Marsala*optional

 * 1 Box Lady Finger Cookies